 Read more: An essential guide to quarantine hotels

 Travel is tricky these days, and it can be hard to know when it’s safe to travel to Europe from the USA and beyond.
 You need to do additional research and jump through a few more hoops than “the good old days of travel.”
 But that doesn’t mean that a head-clearing vacation isn’t worth the effort.

 Just remember as you travel through Europe that you still need to take the same CDC-recommended safety precautions that you would in the United States.
 Wear a mask, practice good hand hygiene, don’t touch your face, and stay six or more feet away from others whenever possible.
 If you have more questions, we’ve answered your top COVID-19 questions.

 Discover where you can go

 Making plans to get back out there?
 Find out which borders are open with our interactive global map, and sign up to receive email updates when your top destinations reopen.

 Frequently asked questions

-Experts advise that non-essential travel should be avoided.
+The CDC recommends delaying non-essential travel until you are fully vaccinated.
 However, there are no mandates in place restricting U.S. citizens from traveling domestically and to some foreign countries.
 If you choose to travel, follow CDC travel guidelines to help reduce your risk of exposure.

 Yes.
 A policy, which started on January 26, 2021, requires all air passengers to provide a negative COVID-19 test (taken within the last 3 days) before they can board their flight to the United States.